2023 Best Value Allied Health Services Basic Certificate Schools in Alabama

 Full Allied Health & Medical Assisting Services at Chattahoochee Valley Community College Report

-Out of the 7 schools in Alabama that were part of this year’s ranking, Wallace Community College, Dothan landed the # 2 spot on the list.
+You’ll be in good company if you decide to attend Wallace Community College, Dothan.
+It ranked #2 on our 2023 Best Value Allied Health Services Basic Certificate Schools in Alabama list.
 Located in the city of Dothan, Wallace, Dothan is a public school with a small student population.

 Wallace, Dothan not only placed well in our value ranking, but it is also #4 on our Best Allied Health Services Basic Certificate Trade Schools in Alabama list.